 The Greater Springfield Area Crime Stoppers Program is a member of Crime Stoppers USA.

 To stay informed about wanted fugitives Springfield and Greene County, subscribe to local Crime Stoppers e-mail and text alerts.

 The Crime Stoppers program is currently under-utilized in our area.
 The Crime Stoppers coordinator (a law enforcement officer with the Springfield Police Department) is available to speak to you about how Crime Stoppers may benefit you, your neighborhood, your business, etc. The coordinator is available to discuss any questions you have about how Crime Stoppers works.
 Also, Crime Stoppers is always looking for board members.
 Please contact the coordinator for more information.

-Officer Dave Snider
+Officer David Snider

 Office Phone: 417-864-1835